A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: The braided monoid and extensions of solutions

 Recall that in \cite{GIM08} a (general) extension $(Z,r)$ of $(X,r_X),(Y,r_Y)$ is called \emph{a regular extension} of $(X,r_X)$, and $(Y,r_Y)$ if $r$ is bijective, and the restrictions $r_{\mid Y\times X}$ and $r_{\mid X\times Y}$ satisfy but $r$ is not necessarily involutive on $X\times X,$ neither on $Y\times Y.$ Regular extensions of arbitrary braided sets were introduced and studied in \cite{GIM08}, where the theory of matched pairs of monoids was applied to characterize regular extensions and their monoids.
-Note that a regular extension $(Z,r)$ of two involutive solutions is also involutive.
+A regular extension $(Z,r)$ of two involutive solutions is also involutive.
+The extensions constructed in Section \ref{sec:specialext} are not regular.

-In this paper we have a particular interest in \emph{noninvolutive} non-degenerate braided sets $(Z,r)$, and it is natural to search for methods proposing constructions of "new" solutions using already known braided sets.
-We have shown in Section \ref{sec:specialext}, see Theorem \ref{theor:irregularext} that one can construct new noninvolutive solutions $(Z,r)$ with a prescribed order $|Z|$, using general (non-regular) extensions of well-known involutive solutions.
-So it is natural to study general extensions $(Z,r)$, which are \emph{not necessarily regular} in the sense of \cite{GIM08}).
-In notation and assumptions as above, let $(Z,r)$ be a non-degenerate braided set which is an extension of the disjoint braided sets $(X,r_X), (Y,r_Y)$.
+In this paper we have a particular interest in \emph{noninvolutive} nondegenerate braided sets $(Z,r)$, and it is natural to search for methods proposing constructions of "new" solutions using already known braided sets.
+We have shown in Section \ref{sec:specialext}, see Theorem \ref{theor:irregularext} that one can construct new noninvolutive solutions $(Z,r)$ with a prescribed orders $|Z|$, and $|r|$ using general (non-regular) extensions of well-known involutive solutions.
+So it is natural to study general extensions $(Z,r)$, possibly \emph{not regular} in the sense of \cite{GIM08}).
+In notation and assumptions as above, let $(Z,r)$ be a nondegenerate braided set which is an extension of the disjoint braided sets $(X,r_X), (Y,r_Y)$.
 Denote $S = S(X,r_X), T= S(Y,r_Y), U = S(Z,r)$.
-It follows from Fact \ref{theoremA} that $U = S(Z,r_Z)$ has the structure of a graded braided monoid $(U, r_U)$ with a braiding operator $r_U$ extending $r$, moreover $(U, r_U)$ is an extension of the disjoint braided monoids $(S, r_S)$ and $(T, r_T)$, and one can apply the theory of matched pairs of monoids to give more detailed description of the behaviour of the matched pairs (S,T), (T,S), $(U,U)$, etc, in the spirit of the results in \cite{GIM08}).
+It follows from Fact \ref{theoremA} that $U = S(Z,r)$ has the structure of a graded braided monoid $(U, r_U)$ with a braiding operator $r_U$ extending $r$, moreover $(U, r_U)$ is an extension of the disjoint braided monoids $(S, r_S)$ and $(T, r_T)$, and one can apply the theory of matched pairs of monoids to give more detailed description of the behaviour of the matched pairs (S,T), (T,S), $(U,U)$, etc, in the spirit of the results in \cite{GIM08}).
+We propose an explicit construction- \emph{generalized strong twisted unions of braided sets}.